• Home

 Picture

-The Theory & Tourism Planning, Development & Sustainability - what data to use?
+Cultural & Environmental Sustainability - What data to use?

 If you have chosen the RQ on differences in tourism development or tourism sustainability and how that changes between Sitges & Calafell, you must be absolutely sure what you are looking for and which data in particular can be used to investigate your hypotheses.
-What does tourism development mean and how can it be attained?
-Likewise, how can tourism be sustainable and how might you see evidence of this in both resorts?
+What does tourism sustainability mean and how can it be attained, and how might you see evidence of this in both resorts?

 The videos below are important to watch if you decide to look at the difference in tourism planning and development between both resorts (first video) or tourism sustainability & growth (second video).